wellwisherelf/blockly/README.md

 - Deleted blockName from the Blockly.Block library (Chris)
 - Began to develop scope checking using binary trees (Chris)
 - Continued work on localization (up to chapter 7) (Jon)

+**4/25/20 - 5/02/20**
+- Began development of the powerpoint (Jon)
+- Began development of the research paper (Christopher)
+- Began development on the documentation (Chris)
+- Began work on N-ary Tree traversal for Scope checking (Chris)
+- Began Inheritance checking (Chris)
+- Began general scope checking for functions, classes and structs.
+(Chris)
+- Finished Localization for Blocks (Jon)
+- Added tooltips and URLs for several blocks (Christopher)
+- Fixed type checking for variable blocks (Christopher)

+**5/02/20 - 5/09/20**
+- Stopped work on Blockly C++.
+- Focusing on the paper, powerpoint, and documentation.

 # Blockly [![Build Status]( https://travis-ci.org/google/blockly.svg?branch=master)](https://travis-ci.org/google/blockly)